-The roads currently in place in the Annexation Area are shown on the Master Thoroughfare Plan map.
-The Master Thoroughfare Plan and map are incorporated herein as Exhibit 8.
-All roads in the Annexation Area are private and will remain private upon annexation.
+The roads currently in place in the Annexation Area are private, and will remain private after annexation.

-The Annexation Area currently receives fire protection from the Bloomington Township Fire District.
+The Annexation Area currently receives fire protection from the Bloomington Township Fire Department.
 Upon the annexation's effective date, the City will provide this service.
 City parks are already easily accessible to the Annexation Area.
 The Annexation Area already has access to the City's functions of planning and engineering services, building inspection and social service programs.
-The City currently provides water and sewer service to all of the existing structures.
+The City currently provides water and sewer service to Annexation

+Area.
 For the reasons stated above and the reasons elaborated below, annexation of this area is a logical extension of the City's corporate boundaries.